Blocpod/videosos/README.md

 ## Contributing

 We welcome contributions from developers of all skill levels!
-Whether you're fixing bugs, adding features, improving documentation, or sharing ideas, your help makes VideoSOS better for everyone.
+Whether you're fixing bugs, adding features, improving documentation, or sharing ideas, your help makes AIVRA better for everyone.

 **How to contribute:**
 1. ⭐ Star this repository to show your support